Due to the current situation the Library is closed until further

 Most articles arrive arrive within 24 hours of the library requesting them.
 The rest will usually arrive within 2-3 days.
 Book requests usually arrive within 3-14 days, depending on where they are being borrowed from.

-ELMS is the Eastern Libraries catalogue which provides information about resources available at Arthur Rank Hospice and at most of the NHS healthcare libraries in the East of England region.
+ELMS is the Eastern Libraries catalogue which provides information about resources available at Arthur Rank Hospice and at all NHS healthcare libraries in the East of England region.
 It can be browsed by anyone but members will need a library ID and pin number to manage their accounts online.
 Please contact the library for your access details.

 Click on the link to access the catalogue: ELMS East of England Libraries catalogue

 Critical appraisal is a process of systematically evaluating the evidence for accuracy, relevance and validity, eliminating research that isn’t relevant or robust enough for the question you are asking.

 Checklists and guidance are available from a number of organisations to help users appraise articles, usually adapted for different types of studies; for example, randomised controlled trials or systematic reviews.
 The following link to the Critical Appraisal Skills Programme (CASP) or the Centre for Evidence Based Medicine (CEBM) websites from which you can download a range of checklists.
 These organisations also offer a variety of training opportunities.